Indicia-Team/indicia-docs/developing/reporting/report-file-format.rst

 Optional custom attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The parameter datatypes *smpattrs*, *occattrs* and *locattrs* are special types used to allow the input of a comma separated list of custom attributes to be added to the report output.
-Attributes can be sample attributes, occurrence attributes and location attributes respectively and can be provided either by specifying the attribute caption or ID in the comma separated list.
+The parameter datatypes *smpattrs*, *smp2attrs*, *occattrs*, *occ2attrs*, *locattrs*, *loc2attrs*, *taxattrs*, *trmattrs*, *srvattrs*, and *psnattrs* are special types used to allow the input of a comma separated list of custom attributes to be added to the report output.
+Attributes can be for samples, parent samples, occurrences, parent occurrences, locations, parent locations, taxa, terms, surveys and people respectively and can be provided either by specifying the attribute caption or ID in the comma separated list.
 A third option is to specify a hash followed by the key of a system function in which case the appropriate attributes for that system function will be automatically pulled into the report.
 For example you might include the sex, stage and identifier of a record by referring to the system functions of the columns as

 .. code-block:: none

   smpattrs=#sex,#stage,#det_full_name

 To use parameters of these types it is necessary to fulfill several requirements in the way your report is specified:

 #.
-The report must use the *field_sql* element to separate the field list from
+The report must use the *field_sql* element or *#columns#* to separate the
-   the SQL statement, so that additional fields can be added to the list as required.
+   field list from the SQL statement, so that additional fields can be added to the list as required.
 #.
 The report query must contain a tag *#joins#* in the SQL in a position where
    additional joins can be inserted.
 #.
 The query must include a table which contains the ID attribute that the
    attribute values are linked to, for example the sample ID, occurrence ID or location ID.
 #.
-If the ID fields can be referred to in the SQL using *s.id*, *o.id* and
+If the ID fields can be referred to in the SQL using *s.id*, *s2.id*, *o.id*,
+   *o2.id*, *l.id*, *l2.id*, *ttl.id*, *tlt.id*, *su.id*, or *p.id*, then no
-   *l.id* then no further changes are required.
+   further changes are required.
 You can override these defaults, for example if you have a query listing occurrences which does not join in the samples table but need to be able to add sample attribute values.
 In this case, the query element needs an attribute *samples_id_field* which identifies the field reference that can be used in the SQL to join to the sample, in this case *o.sample_id*.
+See :ref:`query-label` for more info.

 You can also use the output column as if it were a normally declared column in your report.
 This lets you specify the column details in the report_grid options